mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

 3. Construct the user interface

  1. Add an RPM gauge
-    1. Open the public/index.html template
+    1. Open the following template for editing: `public/index.html`
-    2. Find the place holder for rpm gauge in the line no:17
+    2. Locate the rpm gauge placeholder: `<!--- place holder for rpm gauge  -->`
-    3. Added dev element with an unique id as given below
+    3. Add the following dev element with an unique id as given below:
  ```html
  <div id="rpmgauge" ></div>
  ```